pinter-gabor-at/dirtcheap-forge/README.md

-# Minecraft Fabric DirtCheap Mod
+# Minecraft Forge DirtCheap Mod

 Dirt must be dirt cheap.
 But in Minecraft cobblestone is cheaper than dirt, because it is free.